tripod31/get_lyric/README.md

      [--proxy PROXY]] [--sites SITES] [--list]
 ```
 + proxy
-Format is [fsite name=proxy url:port],spllited by ','.
+Format is [site name=proxy url:port],spllited by ','.
 When specified,the script use proxy to access to sites.
 Example
 ```